api-platform/schema-generator/README.md

     # Prototype
     id:

+        # Type namespaces
+        namespaces:

             # The namespace for the generated class (override any other defined namespace)
+            class:                null

+            # The namespace for the generated interface (override any other defined namespace)
-        namespace:            null
+            interface:            null
         doctrine:

             # The Doctrine inheritance mapping type